clairemanthey/space_website/README.md

 ![My Image](space_tourism_tablet.png)

-Used a combination of flexbox and grid to achieve a responsive layout.

 Used CSS custom properties to build the website and keep the CSS organized and less repetitive with easily remembered variable names, and build a cascade to make the CSS cleaner and less repetitive.

 ### What I learned